Fischer Black

-Fischer Sheffey Black (January 11, 1938 – August 30, 1995) was an American economist, best known as one of the co-authors of the Black–Scholes option pricing model.
-He held academic positions at the University of Chicago and the Massachusetts Institute of Technology, and later worked at Goldman Sachs.
+Fischer Sheffey Black, Jr. (January 11, 1938 – August 30, 1995) was an American economist, best known as one of the co-authors of the Black–Scholes option pricing model.
+He held academic positions at the University of Chicago and the Massachusetts Institute of Technology, later working at Goldman Sachs.
+In addition to his work on option pricing, Black made important contributions to the development of the capital asset pricing model (CAPM).
+He also proposed ideas in monetary economics and in theories of the business cycle.

-Black died in 1995, two years before the Nobel Memorial Prize in Economic Sciences was awarded to his collaborator Myron Scholes and colleague Robert C. Merton for the development of the Black–Scholes model and its extension to a continuous-time framework.
+Black died in 1995, at the age of 57.
+Two years after his death, the 1997 Nobel Memorial Prize in Economic Sciences was awarded to his collaborator Myron Scholes and colleague Robert C. Merton for the development of the Black–Scholes model and its extension to a continuous-time framework.
 Because the prize is not awarded posthumously, Black was ineligible for the award.

-In addition to his work on option pricing, Black made influential contributions to the development of the capital asset pricing model (CAPM).
-He also proposed more controversial ideas in monetary economics and in theories of the business cycle.

-Background
+Biography

-Fischer Sheffey Black was born on January 11, 1938.
-He graduated from Harvard College with a major in physics in 1959 and received a PhD in applied mathematics from Harvard University in 1964.
-He was initially expelled from the PhD program due to his inability to settle on a thesis topic, having switched from physics to mathematics, then to computers and artificial intelligence.
-Black joined the consultancy Bolt, Beranek and Newman, working on a system for artificial intelligence.
-He spent a summer developing his ideas at the RAND corporation.
-He became a student of MIT professor Marvin Minsky, and was later able to submit his research for completion of the Harvard PhD.
+Fischer Sheffey Black, Jr was born on January 11, 1938 in the Georgetown neighborhood of Washington, D.C.
+He graduated from Harvard College with a major in physics in 1959.
+He was initially indecisive about a thesis topic for a Harvard PhD, having switched from physics to mathematics, then to computers and artificial intelligence.
+Black spent a summer developing his ideas at the RAND corporation.
+He was also a student of MIT professor Marvin Minsky and was able to submit his research for completion of a PhD in applied mathematics from Harvard University in 1964.

-Black joined Arthur D. Little, where he was first exposed to economic and financial consulting and where he met his future collaborator Jack Treynor.
-In 1971, he began to work at the University of Chicago.
-He later left the University of Chicago in 1975 to work at the MIT Sloan School of Management.
-In 1984, he joined Goldman Sachs where he worked until death.
+After Harvard, Black joined the consultancy Bolt, Beranek and Newman, working on a system for artificial intelligence, but left in late 1965 to join the public accounting firm of Arthur D. Little.
+This is where he was first exposed to economic and financial consulting and met his future collaborator, Jack Treynor.
+In 1971, Black was appointed as a visiting professor at the University of Chicago, Graduate School of Business, then as a full professor from 1972 to 1975.
+He left the University of Chicago in 1975 to teach as a professor at the MIT Sloan School of Management in Cambridge, Massachusetts.
+In 1984, he joined Goldman Sachs, and was made a partner by 1986.
+Black became the Director of the Quantitative Strategies Group at Goldman, where he worked until his death.